shiloh4/cgai/README.md

    npm run dev
    ```

-4. Open your browser and go to:`http://localhost:3000`.
-The port number may change due to your local machine.
+4. Open your browser and go to: `http://localhost:3000` (The port number may change due to your local machine.
 You may also choose to click the URL in your command line.
-You should see the class landing page.
+You should see the class landing page).

 5. After you have completed the assignment, for exmaple, Assignment 1, you can click on the link named `Assignment 1` under the `Assignments` section.
 Or, You can just go to `http://localhost:3000/assignment/a1` to see the result of the assignment.